microsoft/adfsOpenSource/README.md

 ## Release Requirements

 ### * Code:
 Must have core functionality working
 Okay to have items marked as "TODO", "bug", etc. in dev branch (must be resolved before merging to release branch)

 ### * Documentation:
 Must have basic documentation covering the following:

-            i.
-Project Overview (what is this project?) ii.
-Requirements to install (what do I need to have to run this project?) iii.
-Steps to install (how do I install/deploy this project? iv.
-Usage steps and examples (how do I use this project?)
+* Project Overview (what is this project?)
+* Requirements to install (what do I need to have to run this project?)
+* Steps to install (how do I install/deploy this project?
+* Usage steps and examples (how do I use this project?)
-            v.
-Contributing changes (how do I make changes to this project?
-How do I validate I didn't break anything?) vi.
-Any special notes that are important for this project, where applicable
+* Contributing changes (how do I make changes to this project?
+How do I validate I didn't break anything?)
+* Any special notes that are important for this project, where applicable

 ### * Tests:

 All projects must have a base level of test coverage, or a proposed plan for implementing test coverage.
 Test coverage can include: internal DFTs or internal production deployment.
 However, this is discouraged, as tests should allow contributors to validate that changes they have made did not break existing behavior

 ### * Code review:

 Every change must be reviewed in accordance with the review process (see below)

 ## Code Review Process